 New techniques to make sleep easier during the summer months

-We shared tips to get through night sweats back in May.
-But, it just keeps getting hotter so I thought we would share a few new tips I have tried recently.
 It's bad enough that we have night sweats that disturb our sleep during menopause, but it gets even worse during the summer months when it is hot, hot, hot outside.
-I don’t want to make it worse by highlighting this fact.
-Instead, I want to find a few new options beyond the obvious (like a fan or AC) to help you get through these hot summer nights.
-I hope these ideas help!
+Here are a few new options beyond the obvious to help you get through these hot summer nights.

 Why you could be sweating: